 Carefully remove rim from pan.
 Cut tart into roughly 2-inch pieces and serve warm or at room temperature.

-Recipe courtesy Joel Rosen
+Recipe submitted by Joel Rosen